-The standard provides for the use of respirators where engineering and other primary controls have not been fully implemented.
+The standard provides for the use of respirators where engineering and other primary controls are not effective.
 However, the use of respirator protection shall not be used in lieu of temporary medical removal due to elevated blood lead levels or findings that an employee is at risk of material health impairment.
 This is based on the numerous inadequacies of respirators including skin rash where the facepiece makes contact with the skin, unacceptable stress to breathing in some workers with underlying cardiopulmonary impairment, difficulty in providing adequate fit, the tendency for respirators to create additional hazards by interfering with vision, hearing, and mobility, and the difficulties of assuring the maximum effectiveness of a complicated work practice program involving respirators.
-Respirators do, however, serve a useful function where engineering and work practice controls are inadequate by providing supplementary, interim, or short-term protection, provided they are properly selected for the environment in which the employee will be working, properly fitted to the employee, maintained and cleaned periodically, and worn by the employee when required.
+Respirators do, however, serve a useful function where engineering and work practice controls are inadequate by providing supplementary, interim, or shortterm protection, provided they are properly selected for the environment in which the employee will be working, properly fitted to the employee, maintained and cleaned periodically, and worn by the employee when required.

-In its final standard on occupational exposure to inorganic lead, OSHA has prohibited prophylactic chelation.
-Diagnostic therapeutic chelation are permitted only under the supervision of a licensed physician with appropriate medical monitoring in an acceptable clinical setting.
+In its interim final standard on occupational exposure to inorganic lead in the construction industry, OSHA has prohibited prophylactic chelation.
+Diagnostic and therapeutic chelation are permitted only under the supervision of a licensed physician with appropriate medical monitoring in an acceptable clinical setting.
 The decision to initiate chelation therapy must be made on an individual basis and take into account the severity of symptoms felt to be a result of lead toxicity along with blood lead levels, ZPP levels, and other laboratory tests as appropriate.
 EDTA and penicillamine which are the primary chelating agents used in the therapy of occupational lead poisoning have significant potential side effects and their use must be justified on the basis of expected benefits to the worker.
-Unless frank and severe symptoms are present, therapeutic chelation is not recommended given the opportunity to remove a worker from exposure and allow the body to naturally excrete accumulated lead.
+Unless frank and severe symptoms are present, therapeutic chelation is not recommended, given the opportunity to remove a worker from exposure and allow the body to naturally excrete accumulated lead.
 As a diagnostic aid, the chelation mobilization test using CA-EDTA has limited applicability.
 According to some investigators, the test can differentiate between lead-induced and other nephropathies.
 The test may also provide an estimation of the mobile fraction of the total body lead burden.

-Employers are required to assure that accurate records are maintained on exposure monitoring, medical surveillance, and medical removal for each employee.
-Exposure monitoring and medical surveillance records must be kept for 40 years or the duration of employment plus 20 years, whichever is longer, while medical removal records must be maintained for the duration of employment.
+Employers are required to assure that accurate records are maintained on exposure assessment, including environmental monitoring, medical surveillance, and medical removal for each employee.
+Exposure assessment records must be kept for at least 30 years.
+Medical surveillance records must be kept for the duration of employment plus 30 years except in cases where the employment was less than one year.
+If duration of employment is less than one year, the employer need not retain this record beyond the term of employment if the record is provided to the employee upon termination of employment.
+Medical removal records also must be maintained for the duration of employment.
 All records required under the standard must be made available upon request to the Assistant Secretary of Labor for Occupational Safety and Health and the Director of the National Institute for Occupational Safety and Health.
 Employers must also make environmental and biological monitoring and medical removal records available to affected employees and to former employees or their authorized employee representatives.
 Employees or their specifically designated representatives have access to their entire medical surveillance records.